Blog Layout

 Elizabeth Short, The Black Dahlia

 The case attracted widespread media attention and speculation, leading to a flood of tips and alleged confessions, most of which turned out to be hoaxes.
 A few days after the murder, police received a call from someone purporting to be her killer that they'd be receiving some souvenirs from her soon.
-And indeed, a package was received by the Los Angeles Examiner that had her birth certificate, photos, and an address book with a cover embossed with the name of a local nightclub owner, one of her acquaintances.
-A handbag and single woman's shoe were found two miles from the crime scene cleaned with gasoline as well.
-It seemed like the killer wanted to taunt police into catching him.
+Indeed, a package was received by the Los Angeles Examiner that had her birth certificate, photos, and an address book with a cover embossed with the name of a local nightclub owner, one of her acquaintances.
+A handbag and a single woman's shoe were found two miles from the crime scene cleaned with gasoline as well.
+It seemed like the killer wanted to taunt the police into catching him.
 Or someone wanted to frame the local nightclub owner.
 But nothing came of any of these clues.

-Over the years, many theories have been proposed, implicating various individuals including prominent doctors, lovers, and even Elizabeth's own father.
+Over the years, many theories have been proposed, implicating various individuals, including prominent doctors, lovers, and even Elizabeth's own father.
 But no concrete evidence has ever been found to conclusively solve the case.
 The police even investigated the students from USC Med School because of the nature of her incisions, but nothing came of any of it.

 The Ghost of the Black Dahlia: A Haunting Presence

-An employee of the Biltmore in the 1990s named James Moore got in the elevator and someone was already in there.
+An employee of the Biltmore in the 1990s named James Moore got in the elevator, and someone was already in there.
 A pretty woman dressed all in black, but never looking up.
-When the elevator stopped the sixth floor, he expected her to get out.
+When the elevator stopped on the sixth floor, he expected her to get out.
 He even told her what floor it was.
 As the woman rushed past him, he felt a cold chill.
-When she got out, she stopped and look back at him as if she was going to ask for help, but she never spoke.
+When she got out, she stopped and looked back at him as if she was going to ask for help, but she never spoke.
 He pressed the button to reopen the elevator, but when he got out, there was no one there.
-Later on when he looked at a book of Los Angeles mysteries, he recognized the face of the Black Dahlia as the same one he saw in the elevator.
+Later on, when he looked at a book of Los Angeles mysteries, he recognized the face of the Black Dahlia as the same one he saw in the elevator.

 Elizabeth Short, The Black Dahlia